U Bio

 Rupert Grint and Harry Potter

 Grint was already a fan of the book series before seeing an open casting call in the paper.
-He sent in a video rapping about how he wanted to be cast, and despite this, he was still given an opportunity to meet with Rowling, casting director Susie Figgs and Harry Potter and the Philosopher’s Stone director Chris Columbus.
+He sent in a video rapping about how he wanted to be cast.
+Despite this, he was still allowed to meet with Rowling, casting director Susie Figgs and Harry Potter and the Philosopher’s Stone director Chris Columbus.
 After the meeting, Grint was cast as Ron Weasley, the role he wanted.
-He was soon joined by Daniel Radcliffe as the eponymous lead and Emma Watson as Hermione Granger.
+Daniel Radcliffe soon joined him as the eponymous lead and Emma Watson as Hermione Granger.

-Given the already strong popularity of the franchise, and Rowling’s insistence that only English actors be used, there were many who clamored for roles.
+Given the already strong popularity of the franchise and Rowling’s insistence that only English actors be used, many clamored for roles.
 While not every imaginable Englishman worked on the film, Helena Bonham Carter, Jim Broadbent, John Cleese, Robbie Coltrane, Warwick Davis, Ralph Fiennes, Michael Gambon, Brendan Gleeson, Richard Griffiths, Richard Harris, John Hurt, Jason Isaacs, Miriam Margolyes, Helen McCrory, Gary Oldman, Alan Rickman, Fiona Shaw, Maggie Smith, Timothy Spall, Imelda Staunton, David Thewlis, Emma Thompson, and Julie Walters certainly did.

-The series had numerous directors—all talented—including Columbus, Alfonso Cuarón, Mike Newell and David Yates.
-Steve Kloves wrote the screenplays for the adaptations (except for Harry Potter and the Order of the Phoenix which was written by Mike Goldenberg) though creator Rowling had a great deal of input throughout.
+The series had numerous talented directors, including Columbus, Alfonso Cuarón, Mike Newell, and David Yates.
+Steve Kloves wrote the screenplays for the adaptations (except for Harry Potter and the Order of the Phoenix, which Mike Goldenberg wrote), though creator Rowling had a great deal of input throughout.

 While the first film received a somewhat mixed review, critics were all high on the trio of Radcliffe, Watson and Grint, who were repeatedly called “perfect” in their roles.
 It also didn’t hurt that the film broke box office records and earned nearly a billion dollars in its initial theatrical run.

 The fact that this was just Grint’s first professional role must have been overwhelming, especially for an adolescent.
-However, rather than self-destruct as is the tendency of early successful actors, Grint remained solid and reliable, and was clearly popular with his peers, as well as the auteurs and thespians he was suddenly surrounded by.
+However, rather than being self-destructive, as is the tendency of early successful actors, Grint remained solid and reliable and was clearly popular with his peers, as well as the auteurs and thespians he was suddenly surrounded by.

 Given the length of the book series, Grint’s life was overtaken by the production of the adaptations, which were his primary focus from 2001 to 2011.
 In 2022, Grint and his cast mates returned for a celebration of the 20th anniversary of the series’ first film.
 The reunion is entitled Harry Potter 20th Anniversary: Return to Hogwarts and can be watched on Amazon Prime Video and Apple TV.